malike/malike.github.io/_posts/2015-08-25-Spring-Metrics.md

 **1. Gauge**

-A Gauge helps record a singule value.
+A Gauge helps record a single value.
 Data type is *double*.
-Autowirng  GaugeService before using it.
+Autowiring  GaugeService before using it.

 ```java
 @Autowired